kensoh/Biohacking/README.md

 Started this page to "build" in the open, if you will, on a personal focus this year - biohacking.
 I'm turning 44 this year and would like to push my mental dexterity and physical energy beyond their present limits.

-Every week, I was writing a LinkedIn post on a protocol item I do, at the same time asking for feedback from my network on tips they have on optimising health.
+Every week, I was writing a LinkedIn post on a protocol item I did, at the same time asking for feedback from my network on tips they have on optimising health.
 Inputs --> Experiments --> Reviews --> Repeat.

 ***[Concluding video](https://www.linkedin.com/posts/kensoh_walking-is-a-biohack-that-ive-started-doing-ugcPost-7328360826929561600-37im)***